 Common Career Paths

-Education administrators handle the daily activities of their school or institution.
-They direct all of the educational programs of businesses, museums, correctional institutions and community service organizations.
+Education administrators handle the daily educational directives of their school or institution, such as businesses, museums, correctional institutions and community service organizations.
 They implement educational standards, pursue administrative goals, and create the policies and procedures that are required to reach them.
 They oversee teachers, counselors, members of the athletic department and other employees.
-Administrators create academic programs, observe students' progress, motivate and instruct teachers, and run career counseling sessions.
-They also put together budgets and interact with both parents and students.
-Employment of elementary, middle and high school principals is projected to expand 10 percent between 2010 and 2020, according to the Bureau of Labor Statistics.
-Their median annual salary was $86,970 in 2010.
+Figures above were provided by the BLS.

 Administrative services managers are in charge of keeping a business running smoothly.
-They accomplish this by planning, running and managing a wide range of services, such as space allocation and maintenance.
 An administrative services manager oversees multiple operations, dealing with various departments such as mail, distribution, records management, recycling, security, transportation services and telecommunications.
 Administrative service managers handle contracts, government regulations and insurance requirements and safety, so therefore they must be highly responsible.
-In some instances, they may also be expected to monitor technology usage and energy consumption.
-Further job duties depend upon the size of the company and the amount of authority they have.
+Figures above were provided by the BLS.

 - Expected Growth: 12%

 Sales managers supervise and motivate teams of sales agents or representatives at corporations, both large and small.
 In most cases, they are responsible for setting individual and team sales goals, training sales representatives, and designing and implementing sales strategies.
 A bachelor’s degree is sufficient for most sales management positions, although the many of the most successful sales managers have graduate degrees or MBAs.
 Figures above were provided by the BLS.